mobify/developer-values/README.md

 #### Be excellent to each other!

 ### Be Entrepreneurial

+#### Build Minimum Viable Products (MVPs)
+- When beginning a new feature with a high amount of ambiguity or uncertainty about whether it will really be a hit, think "What is the MVP for this" that is, what is the minimum amount of work we can do to deliver the value of this feature to the user.
+- In other words: Don't gold plate before validating your idea.

 #### Prototype
 - Think we should do X?
 Build a prototype and convince people.
 Email discussions, Science Fair or the Engineering Meeting are excellent avenues for this.